 A collaborative divorce allows couples to dissolve their marriage and work out their differences in a nonadversarial manner.
 A collaborative divorce offers a more cost-effective and amicable alternative to traditional divorce, which can benefit all parties involved, including children.
 Unlike a traditional divorce where spouses and their attorneys are pitted against one another, a collaborative divorce utilizes a team approach with everyone working together to achieve mutually agreeable resolutions.

 How A Skilled Collaborative Divorce Attorney Can Help

-Our experienced collaborative divorce attorneys will provide you the support you need throughout the collaborative process.
-Collaborative attorneys assist you and your spouse in coming to mutually agreeable terms that are fair to both parties.
+Our experienced legal team will provide you with the support you need throughout the collaborative process and help you find mutually agreeable terms that are fair to both parties.
 Meetings can be scheduled at times that work for everyone without the need to wait for court dates.
 Working with an experienced collaborative divorce attorney will help to preserve an amicable relationship between both parties, long after the divorce, to reduce future conflict, which is beneficial for any children involved as well.

-If you and your spouse would prefer an amicable separation that is less expensive and takes less time than a traditional divorce, please contact Frank Tournour today to schedule your personal consultation.
+If you and your spouse would prefer an amicable separation that is less expensive and takes less time than a traditional divorce, call us at 732-913-3634 or send us an email to schedule your personal consultation.
 We can provide you with the support you need throughout the collaborative divorce process to achieve a mutually beneficial settlement that preserves your relationships with one another and your children, while also preserving your financial well-being so that neither party is left better or worse off than the other.